NiccoloF/ProbKMA-FMD/README.md

 prok <- new(ProbKMA,data$Y,params,data$P0,data$S0,"L2") # Initialization of the main class that handles ProbKMA prok$probKMA_run() # Run ProbKMA algorithm
 ```

-### Code

-Starting from R functions **ProbKMA** and **find_candidate_motifs** we have developed a full design layout C++ implementation.
-- `ProbKMA`: central class that handles probabilistic k-means with local alignment to find candidate motifs
-- `find_candidate_motifs`: run multiple times `ProbKMA` function with different number of clusters, minimum motif's length and initializations, with the aim to find a set of candidate motifs.

 ## Functional motif discovery example
 Within the **Test comparisons folder** is the **R** script **Comparisons_vectorial_data.R** in which an example is analyzed on the